Flintshire (horse): 2016: six-year-old season

 On 3 October, Flintshire finished second in the Joe Hirsch Turf Classic on yielding turf, unable to make up enough ground on the front-running Ectot.
 "We knew the risk going into the race running on soft ground.
 He has a poor record on it", said Brown.
 "I didn't see another option; I didn't feel comfortable going into the Breeders' Cup without a prep.
 So, we gave it a shot and it didn't work out."

 On 5 November, Flintshire was made the favorite for the $4 million Breeders' Cup Turf.
 The other nine runners included Highland Reel (King George), Found (Arc, 2015 Breeders' Cup Turf), Ectot, Ashleyluvssugar (Del Mar Handicap), Da Big Hoss (American St. Leger Stakes), Mondialiste (Arlington Million), Ulysses (an improving three-year-old from Europe) and the veteran Twilight Eclipse (Man o' War Stakes).
 Unexpectedly, Highland Reel took the lead soon after the start and set a steady pace before kicking seven lengths clear of his opponents at half way.
 Flintshire made a late move but had too much ground to make up, finishing 1 3/4 lengths back, with Found staying on to take third place.
 "Unfortunately, the way it worked out, it was unfortunate for my horse", said Castellano.
 "Usually you don’t see the European horses run so aggressively, open up, and carry their speed — especially at 1 1/2 miles — but it worked out great for him."

-Retirement
+Retirement and stud

 Flintshire was retired to stud at Hill 'n' Dale Farms near Lexington, Kentucky after a partnership was formed including Hill 'n' Dale, S.F.
 Bloodstock, China Horse Club, and Juddmonte Farms.
 His fee for 2017 will be $20,000 live foal.
 "He is by our most accomplished stallion, from one of our best families", said Garrett O'Rourke, general manager of Juddmonte's Kentucky operation.
 "He is our leading earner ever and one of the soundest and most honest horses we have ever raced.
 He has a regal temperament and a will to win that shows in his scintillating turn of foot.
 We are very proud of him."

+In 2021 Flintshire was moved to Haras de Montaigu in France and in 2023 Flintshire stood for €6,000 fee.
+In 2023 Flintshire's daughter Surge Capacity won the Grade 1 Matriarch Stakes at Del Mar.